Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 • 1-on-1 video and audio calls

-• 1-on-1 messaging with people outside of my organization, and
+• 1-on-1 messaging with external collaborators, and

 • Up to 10 external app integrations.

-Try Pumble & keep your messaging history forever
+Keep your messaging history forever

 An overview of Slack’s pricing